 The Tibetan massage, also known as Ku Nye, is an aspect of traditional Tibetan medicine suitable for this purpose.
 The aim of a Tibetan massage is not only to relax body and mind, but also to harmonise and restore the balance of the body.
 This is achieved by massaging various points all over the body.

 Through the treatment of these acupressure points all over the body, blockages are released and the energy can again flow freely.
-To increase the effect, depending on the findings, additional applications like horme, moxibustion, tsampa or Yuk Chö or other methods can be used.
+To increase the effect, depending on the findings, additional applications like horme, stones, cupping, moxibustion, tsampa, Umati or Yuk Chö or other methods can be used.

 The Tibetan massage works holistically and can be used in a variety of physical and mental disorders.
 It has a positive effect on the physical well-being of rLung- and Bedkan disorders and leads to inner harmony.